hohmannr/bubblified/README.md

 ### Changelog

+- version 0.1.1:
+    - Fixed bug in `bubblify` where function description and README suggested the wrong building order for `$1`

+- version 0.1:
-- version 0.1: Initial commit
+    - Initial commit